Bullying and harassment at the House of Commons

 But, at the same time, Parliament currently has a working group on bullying and harassment, led by the Leader of the House, which has come to different conclusions.
 Their work found that: "The evidence, particularly from staff, was that a change in workplace culture is both urgent and essential, and is ultimately the best guarantor of a change in behaviour."

 The House working group found that people who had experienced bullying, harassment or sexual harassment were less confident than others that a complaint would be dealt with satisfactorily.
 The Farrelly case also raises a clear question about retrospectivity.
-Just as the 2011 version of the Respect policy was used to exclude prior events, clerks fear the ongoing reform efforts will be, too.
+Just as clerks feel the 2011 version of the Respect policy was used to exclude past events, so they fear the ongoing reform efforts will be, too.

 And it will remain the case that MPs - this time, on the standards committee - will be the decision-makers on what course of action should be taken.